 Curriculum Vitae

-Trained as a cultural anthropologist, Elisa researches how people and communities mobilize around issues of diversity and racialized inequality, a focus she has developed through research in so-called “new immigrant destinations” in both the US South and rural mountain Italy.
+Trained as a socio-cultural anthropologist, Elisa employs ethnographic and participatory research methods to study how people and communities mobilize around issues of diversity, racialized and gendered inequalities.
+She has developed this focus through research in so-called "new" immigrant destinations, including both small-town Italy and the suburban US South.

-Supported by the Wenner-Gren and US National Science Foundation, Elisa’s PhD research explored how migrants and BIPOC residents reshaped the social life, privatized spaces, and conservative politics of US suburbia.
-It focused on one suburban community of Atlanta, Georgia, combining ethnography with archival research to trace its history and transformations from the post-Civil Rights to the post-Trump era.
+Supported by the Wenner-Gren and US National Science Foundation, Elisa’s PhD research explored how Latinx and other BIPOC residents reshaped the social life, spaces, and politics of Atlanta’s white suburbs.
+Her book manuscript, Re(In)surgent Suburbia, traces how resurgent white supremacy and insurgent city-making intersect in the history and transformations one Atlanta community from the post-Civil Rights to the post-Trump era.

-Prior to joining the MPI, Elisa was a Visiting Researcher at the SSIIM UNESCO Chair of the IUAV University of Venice, Italy, where she collaborated in two AMIF-funded projects engaging local communities in designing initiatives to support migrants’ social and spatial inclusion.
-She holds a PhD in Anthropology from Northwestern University (2019), an MA in Cultural Anthropology, Ethnology, and Ethno-Linguistics (2010) and a BA in Philosophy (2007) from Ca’ Foscari University of Venice, Italy.
+Prior to joining the MPI, Elisa was a Visiting Researcher at the SSIIM UNESCO Chair of the IUAV University of Venice, Italy, where she collaborated in two AMIF-funded projects engaging local organizations focusing on migrants’ social and spatial inclusion.
+She holds a PhD in Anthropology from Northwestern University (2019), an MA in Cultural Anthropology, Ethnology, and Ethno-Linguistics (2010) and a BA in Philosophy (2007) from Ca' Foscari University of Venice, Italy.

 Research projects